regular030/Hackatime-for-Fusion/README.md

 # Wakatime Add-in for Fusion 360
 This add-in integrates Wakatime with Autodesk Fusion 360 to help track your design activity.
 Follow the steps below to install and use the add-in.
+ATM only tested in Windows, it should work on Mac, not tested.

 ## How to Use the Wakatime Add-in for Fusion 360